ryanfortner/box64-debs/README.md

 sudo apt update && sudo apt install box64 -y
 ```

-If you don't want to add this apt repository to your system, you can download and install the latest arm64 deb here: [box64-latest.deb](https://ryanfortner.github.io/box64-debs/box64-latest.deb)
+If you don't want to add this apt repository to your system, you can download and install the latest arm64 deb from [here](https://github.com/ryanfortner/box64-debs/tree/master/debian).